Anyline/mobile-ocr-documentation-anyline/source/includes/_modules.md

 With the Anyline OCR Module it is possible to set up scanning for special/custom use cases.
 There are two different modes for this module: LINE and GRID.
 The LINE mode is optimal for scanning one or more lines of variable length or font (like IBANs or addresses).
-The GRID mode is optimal for characters with equal size laid out in a grid with a constant font (like voucher codes).
+The GRID mode is optimal for characters with equal size laid out in a grid with a constant font, background and character count (like loyalty codes inside bottle caps).

 If the provided settings are not enough to achieve a great result, you can
 <a href="https://www.anyline.io/support-request/">contact us</a> and we can create a command file that is optimized